 When you interviewed for your current position, the promise of employer-sponsored events may have enticed you to accept the job.
 Not only do they boost company morale, but they’re also a fun way to get to know your supervisors and colleagues.
 Not to mention, when your company offers to pick up the tab at an amusement park, baseball game, or weekend retreat, you just say, “Yes!”

 While it’s unfortunate to think that disaster could strike at such an enjoyable time, special events can expose workers to serious risks.
 Drunk driving accidents, sexual harassment, and sports injuries are just a few of the liability issues a company may face in an uncontrolled setting.
 If you were an employee on the receiving end of such an incident, you may wonder, “Would I be entitled to workers’ compensation, even if the accident didn’t happen on the job?”

 At the Law Offices of Gerald D. Brody & Associates, we get this question a lot.
-Though every situation is unique, here’s a general overview where workers’ compensation applies after an incident at an employer-sponsored event.
+Though every situation is unique, here’s a general overview where workers’ compensation applies to an incident at an employer-sponsored event.

 Your company decides to host a picnic to thank employees for a job well done.
-There’s all of the typical barbecue fare to eat and lawn games set up to play at your leisure.
+There’s all of the typical barbecue fares to eat and lawn games set up to play at your leisure.
 Your supervisors have also organized a game of baseball for employees to participate in.
-Stepping up to the plate, you get in position to hit a homerun.
+Stepping up to the plate, you get in position to hit a home run.
 You swing hard and miss, injuring your shoulder in the process.
 As a result of the accident, you’re unable to work for four months and have mounting medical bills from your trip to the emergency room and physical therapy appointments.

 Is Your Injury Covered by Workers’ Compensation?